sandraschi/database-operations-mcp/docs/mcpb-packaging/MCPB_BUILDING_GUIDE.md

 ## 🌟 What is MCPB?

 MCPB (MCP Bundle) is a powerful framework developed by Anthropic specifically for packaging and distributing MCP (Model Control Protocol) servers.
 It provides a standardized way to package, version, and deploy MCP server implementations.
-Dependencies are installed separately by the user.
+Dependencies are automatically installed by the MCP client (Claude Desktop, Cursor, etc.) at first start.

 ### Key Components of MCPB